MoreMilkPerMilk/invasiveBE/Models/Models.md

 ## Community FEATURES NOT MODEL (TODO!) <a name="community"></a>

-- community name
+- name
+- suburbs
+- councils
+- members
+- boundary
-- suburb / council?
+- tasks
-- other - reporting etc.
+- other - reporting etc. ?

+## Task <a name="task"></a>

+- name
+- person
+- description
+- council
-- encapsulate the addition of multiple areas to a single community
+- community
-- maybe encapsulate that Councils are actually Communities, and have communities as the main target which has a variable which names whether something is a Council etc?